-BikeCAD is an on-line bicycle design tool used by many frame designers, cycle stores and bike fitting specialists.
+BikeCAD is a bicycle design tool used by many frame designers, cycle stores and bike fitting specialists.
 I have personally been using it since 2013 and have updated my review inline with the many updates to their software during that time.
 Currently in 2023 there are three versions, two are 'Free' and another is their paid for 'Pro' version.

 DRAWING MADE WITH BIKECAD 'FREE'.

 For the occasional user the free version is more than adequate, with enough data and configuration options to be of immense value.
 For those who do not want to download the 'standalone version' programme onto a computer the online option is the one for you.
 There are two ways to start composing a drawing via their 'Quick start menu' or 'Design Archive', originally via a Java plugin (that you can still use but only on 'Internet Explorer'), but now by default it is set to open in any browser, simply click on the 'Open model in Bikecad' green tab and wait for it to load.

-Important note as quoted from BikeCAD: "The free version of BikeCAD takes a very long time to load.
+Important note as quoted from BikeCAD: "The free ONLINE version of BikeCAD takes a very long time to load.
 After the loading message disappears from the screen, the screen may remain blank for a couple of minutes as the app prepares to launch."
-That's valid, it does but be patient, it's well worth it.
-I have updated all my drawings to the browser version as I can't open them any longer via the Java plugin method to work anyway, in reality the Java version has effectively been superseded.
+That's valid, it does and you do have the be patient; very patient!
+I have updated all my drawings to the browser version as I couldn't get the Java plugin method to work anyway, in reality the Java version has effectively been superseded.
 Note you need to be 'signed in' (joining their site is free) to save your drawings, which you can keep private or allow others to view.

-Understandably being an online version it is slower compared to the other two versions that are loaded onto your computer and run offline, but you will find it clicks through fast enough, it is far quicker if you do not display the chain and rear derailleur.
+Understandably being online it is slower compared to the other two versions that are loaded onto your computer and run offline, but you will find it clicks through fast enough; note it is far quicker if you do not display the chain and rear derailleur.
 Technically you can add brand logos but it can struggle with these, potentially causing it to crash, although for aesthetics you can add writing to the frame and components as I have below, this is different to uploading a brand logo and causes no issues.
-I have used this method of composing a drawing many times and it's consistently fast and stable; I'd definitely suggest making this the default way of using BikeCAD Free.
+I have used this method of composing a drawing many times and it's consistently fast and stable; I'd definitely suggest making this the default way of using BikeCAD Free online.

 Many use the free version after a 'bike fit', to see how their 'fit' data matches an 'off the peg bike'.
 Most manufacturers list their relevant frame geometry data that will allow you to quickly recreate the bike via the 'primary dimension' box.
 A second option is if there is a bike from their design archive close to what you need you can upload that and amend it to your own design, you then add your bike fit data to see what the 'bike fit' will look like.